awslabs/project-lakechain/docs/src/content/docs/general/faq.md

 ##### Is Project Lakechain production-ready?

-No, Project Lakechain is currently not intended for production-use.
-It is intended for rapid prototyping and experimentation only.
-It can however serve as an excellent blueprint of how production-ready pipelines could look like for customers looking to build their own.
+No, Project Lakechain is currently released under Alpha preview, and is intended for rapid prototyping and experimentation only.
+While the middlewares and the core framework are being evolved fast as we receive feedbacks and strengthen our [Roadmap](https://github.com/orgs/awslabs/projects/153), it also means that their APIs are considered unstable until we reach **1.0.0**.

+We take our customer workloads very seriously, and we're currently working towards a Beta release that will contain the core features we intend to ship, full test coverage across the framework, and more stable APIs overall.
+We're continuously looking for feedbacks to improve Project Lakechain, and we're looking to hear from you!
+If you encounter bugs, regressions, or have feature requests, we'd be very happy to [listen for your feedbacks](https://github.com/awslabs/project-lakechain/issues/new/choose).

 <br />